-It is important to emphasize that the goal here has not been to explicitly test the common ownership hypothesis, but rather to articulate its implications in order to better form the policy debate that is already underway.
+It is important to emphasize that the goal here has not been to explicitly test the common ownership hypothesis, but rather to articulate its implications in order to better form the policy debate and research efforts that are already underway.
 There is much more work to be done and we believe that there are two important areas for future research in particular.
 The first is a forensic question of understanding the mechanisms of corporate governance and the means by which common ownership incentives are, or are not, manifested.
-The second is to develop tests to detect common ownership.
-The literature so far, including our companion piece, Backus et al. (2018a), has focused on pricing, however it remains to examine other strategic interactions, from entry and location decisions to advertising and product development, to understand the implications of common ownership more fully.
+The second is to develop tests to detect effects of common ownership on market outcomes.
+The literature so far, including our companion piece (Backus et al., 2018a), has focused on pricing.
+We hope that we have contributed to this effort in part by highlighting the theoretically-motivated and empirically salient variation and asymmetries in common ownership profit weights driven by, e.g., retail share, market capitalization, and closet indexing.
+This variation is entirely lost when researchers use dated, market-level indices such as MHHI.
+Above and beyond pricing, however, we hope that this will be useful as researches go on to examine other strategic interactions, from entry and location decisions to advertising and product development, as well as mergers and tunneling, to test the implications of common ownership more fully.